-- (c) A bank or credit union statement; - (d) A paycheck;

-- (e) An income tax return; - (f) A statement concerning the mortgage, rental or lease of a residence: - (g) A motor vehicle registration; - (h) A property tax statement; or - (i) Any other document issued by a governmental agency. - 4.
-Subject to final verification, if an elector registers to vote in person at a polling place pursuant to this section:

-(a) The elector shall be deemed to be conditionally registered to vote at the polling place upon:

-- (1) The determination that the application to register to vote is complete; and - (2) The verification of the elector's identity and residency pursuant to this section. - (b) After the elector is deemed to be conditionally registered to vote at the polling place pursuant to paragraph (a), the elector: - (1) May vote in the election only at that polling place; - (2) Must vote as soon as practicable and before leaving that polling place; and - (3) Must vote by casting a provisional ballot. - Sec.
+- 3. If the driver's license or identification card issued by the Department of Motor Vehicles to the elector does not have the elector's current residential address, the following documents may be used to establish the residency of the elector if the current residential address of the elector, as indicated on his or her application to register to vote, is displayed on the document: - (a) A military identification card: - (b) A utility bill, including, without limitation, a bill for electric, gas, oil, water, sewer, septic, telephone, cellular telephone or cable television service; - (c) A bank or credit union statement: - (d) A paycheck; - (e) An income tax return; - (f) A statement concerning the mortgage, rental or lease of a residence; - (g) A motor vehicle registration; - (h) A property tax statement; or - (i) Any other document issued by a governmental agency. - Subject to final verification, if an elector registers to vote in person at a polling place pursuant to this section: - (a) The elector shall be deemed to be conditionally registered to vote at the polling place upon: - (1) The determination that the application to register to vote is complete; and - (2) The verification of the elector's identity and residency pursuant to this section. - (b) After the elector is deemed to be conditionally registered to vote at the polling place pursuant to paragraph (a), the elector: - (1) May vote in the election only at that polling place; - (2) Must vote as soon as practicable and before leaving that polling place; and - (3) Must vote by casting a provisional ballot. - Sec.
 9.2.
-If an elector is deemed to be conditionally registered to vote at a polling place pursuant to sections 5.1 to 9.8, inclusive, of this act, the county clerk shall issue to the elector a voter registration card as soon as practicable after final verification. - Sec.
+If an elector is deemed to be conditionally registered to vote at a polling place pursuant to sections 5.1 to 9.8, inclusive, of this act, the county clerk shall issue to the elector a voter registration card fas described in NRS 293.517] as soon as practicable after final verification. - Sec.
 9.4.
-1. Each county and city clerk shall establish procedures, approved by the Secretary of State, for: - (a) Carrying out final verification to verify and determine whether a person who cast a provisional ballot was qualified to register to vote and to cast the ballot in the election; and until such final verification.

-(b) Keeping each provisional ballot separate from other ballots
+1. Each county and city clerk shall establish procedures, approved by the Secretary of State, for: - (a) Carrying out final verification to verify and determine whether a person who cast a provisional ballot was qualified to register to vote and to cast the ballot in the election; and - (b) Keeping each provisional ballot separate from other ballots until such final verification. - 2.
+For the purposes of final verification:

-- 2. For the purposes of final verification: - (a) The Secretary of State shall verify that an elector has voted in the election in only one county or city, as applicable, and provide each county and city clerk with a copy of the verification report; and - (b) Each county and city clerk shall verify that an elector has voted in the election at only one polling place in the county or city, as applicable. - Sec.
+52 53 (b) Each county and city clerk shall verify that an elector has voted in the election at only one polling place in the county or city, as applicable.

+Sec.
 9.6.
-1. Following each election, a canvass of the provisional ballots cast in the election must be conducted pursuant to NRS 293.387 and 293C.387.
+1. Following each election, a canvass of the provisional ballots cast in the election must be conducted pursuant to NRS 293.387 and INRS 293C.387.

-- 2. The county or city clerk shall not include any provisional ballot in the unofficial results reported on election night. - 3.
-Beginning on the day following the election, the county or city clerk shall regularly report the results of the counting of the provisional ballots until such counting is completed. - Sec.
+2. The county or city clerk shall not include any provisional ballot in the unofficial results reported on election night.

+- 3. Beginning on the day following the election, the county or city clerk shall regularly report the results of the counting of the provisional ballots until such counting is completed. - Sec.
 9.8.
-1. The Secretary of State shall establish a free access system, such as a toll-free telephone number or an Internet website, to inform a person who cast a provisional ballot whether the person's ballot was counted and, if the ballot was not counted, the reason why the ballot was not counted. - 2.
-The free access system must ensure secrecy of the ballot while protecting the confidentiality and integrity of personal information contained therein. - 3.
+1. The Secretary of State shall establish a free access system, such as a toll-free telephone number or an Internet website, to inform a person who cast a provisional ballot whether the person's ballot was counted and, if the ballot was not counted, the reason why the ballot was not counted. - The free access system must ensure secrecy of the ballot while protecting the confidentiality and integrity of personal information contained therein. - 3.
 Access to information concerning a provisional ballot must be restricted to the person who cast the provisional ballot.